wlamnorman/NLP/README.md

 To-Do:
+- Lemmatization and stemming

+Potential project:
-- Lemmatization and stemming, could we create a one-way transformation from one to the other?
+- Can we create a one-way transformation from one to the other? should be possible to for the less strict to the stricter using Levenshtein distance.